shriram7057/Programming-in-Python/README.md

 Welcome to **Coding-in-Python** — a hands-on hub for building Python skills from core syntax through real-world applications.

-> _“Write Python code you’re proud of, not just code that works.”_

----

 ## 🚀 Why This Repository?

 This repository is designed for learners who want to deepen their Python knowledge.